Image Credit: AI

 Are Ultrasounds Safe?

-How will The Way The Ultrasound Works Affect My Baby?
+How Does An Ultrasound Affect My Baby?

 The way an Ultrasound scan works is that it sends sound waves through the womb (uterus), which bounce off the baby’s body.